Race and ethnicity in the United States census: Relation between ethnicity and race in census results

-The recommendations of the AAA were not adopted by the Census Bureau for the 2000, 2010 and 2020 censuses.
+The recommendations of the AAA were not adopted by the Census Bureau for the 2000, 2010, and 2020 censuses.
 This includes Hispanic, Latino, or Spanish origin, which remained an ethnicity, not a race.
-While race/ethnicity definitions for 2020 remained consistent, individuals who identify as White, Black/African American, and/or American Indian or Alaska Native was asked to specifically identify their racial origins.
+While race/ethnicity definitions for 2020 remained consistent, individuals who identify as White, Black/African American, and/or American Indian or Alaska Native were asked to specifically identify their racial origins.

 Other agencies

 In 2001, the National Institutes of Health adopted the new language to comply with the revisions to Directive 15, as did the Equal Employment Opportunity Commission of the United States Department of Labor in 2007.